Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.MicrosoftTeamsAndroid/MicrosoftTeamsAndroidOpenCommand .md

 ## Description

-This command opens an microsoft teams application instance in the connected android device
+This command opens an microsoft teams application instance in the connected android device.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |